Gwayaboy/PlaywrightHandsOnLab/README.md

 npm run dev
 ```

-The app should be running at [http://localhost:3000](http://localhost:3000)
+The web app should be now running locally at [http://localhost:3000](http://localhost:3000)

 ---